nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 ### Custom components
-You can create custom layout components and custom markdown extensions for content authors with Nue's layout syntax.
+You can create custom layout components and custom Markdown extensions for content authors with Nue's layout syntax.
 Here, for example, is a generic author component:

 ```html
 <div @name="author" class="author">